Arkadiy-Vladimirov/MyRePlay/README.md

 Here I perform experiments, write notes and such.
 The original Replay README.md is RePlayREADME.md here.

-# TO DO List
+# Task List
 ### KL-UCB:
+#### DONE
-- implement KL-UCB algorithm - DONE
+- implement KL-UCB algorithm
-- test KL-UCB in `rlberry` framework - DONE
+- test KL-UCB in `rlberry` framework
-- inject KL-UCB into `UCB` class and obtain metrics on MovieLens - DONE
+- inject KL-UCB into `UCB` class and obtain metrics on MovieLens
-- put the KL-UCB into a separate `KL_UCB` class - IN PROGRESS
+- put the KL-UCB into a separate `KL_UCB` class
+#### TO DO
+- get rid of spark session and pandas manipualtions in KL-UCB, i.e. perform the calculations directly on spark dataframes (this would require understanding and usage of `Spark UDF`s and `Apache Arrow` in `PySpark`)
+- write `KL_UCB` class documentation
+- inherit `KL_UCB` ftom `UCB` class to avoid multiple code duplicates
+- play with UCB and KL-UCB exploration coefficients to improve on-MovieLens performance

 # Notes